 On February 1, 2010, Options & Advocacy for McHenry County welcomed a new program to its array of services.
 The Epilepsy Support Program was added and staffed by experienced staff including a part-time registered nurse.
 The program served infants, children, and adults with epilepsy.
 It provided a wide range of service coordination activities including education regarding epilepsy, medication access and education, advocacy, training of school staff, development of individual seizure plans, employment counseling, support groups, information and referrals.
 The Epilepsy Support Program also provided access to neurological evaluations and care through local epilepsy clinics.
 This program enabled us to provide a higher level of coordination for our infants, children, and adults who have epilepsy along with other disabling conditions.
 It also improved access to neurologists and other specialists in our region.
 The Epilepsy Support Program was available to McHenry County residents and was designed to help persons with epilepsy reach their full potential.

-In July 2011, Options & Advocacy added the Autism Support Program, which had initially been part of the McHenry County Mental Health Board.
+In July 2011, Options & Advocacy added the Autism Resource Center, which had initially been part of the McHenry County Mental Health Board.
 This program provides support and service coordination to children and young adults who have or suspect that they have a diagnosis of autism spectrum disorder.
 Services available to families include connection to diagnostic locations, individualized service plans, support group opportunities, educational advocacy including team consultations and classroom observation, game nights and other social activities, and a monthly newsletter which includes a wide range of relevant information for families.
 Families who have a child with severe autism and are at a crisis level of need, may be eligible for wraparound services.
 The increasing numbers of children with this diagnosis create a tremendous need for this program.
 As with all of our programs, we strive to meet the needs of the community despite and struggle with limited funding resources.

 In February 2014, the Epilepsy Support Program moved to the Epilepsy Foundation out of Rockford to better meet the needs of that community.